jolindadekorne/Within-host-genetic-variation-in-Neisseria-gonorrhoeae/README.md

 - Conda
 - Snakemake
 - Python3
-- [maskrc-svg script](https://github.com/kwongj/maskrc-svg); expected path: 'scripts/maskrc-svg.py'

 ## Input
 This pipeline uses forward and reverse raw Illumina sequencing reads which are located in the folder `raw_data`.
 The raw data files should be named `{id}_R1.fastq.gz` and `{id}_R2.fastq.gz`.

+## Other files needed
+- [maskrc-svg script](https://github.com/kwongj/maskrc-svg); expected path: 'scripts/maskrc-svg.py'
+- Reference genome FA1090 is used for calculating coverage and calling variants: NC_002946.2.
+The reference genome should be located in the same directory as the Snakefile.

 ## Pipeline
 The pipeline includes the following steps and tools: